firebadnofire/yt-dlp-utils/README.md

 # yt-dlp-utils
 Two CLI scripts to help make yt-dlp simpler and more user friendly.
+Two scripts that use arguments that acheve the same goal

 # Features:
  mp4, mp4 compressed, webm format options.